 Release management processes should not be established in isolation.
-They are complexly intertwined with the business strategy, business objectives, change management, governance and other aspects of the organization.
+They are complexly intertwined with the business strategy, business objectives, change management, governance, and other aspects of the organization.
 They need to be formed jointly with the steering committee as well as Center of Excellence (COE) to ensure that everyone is on the same page.

-The objective of release management is to have consistent set of repeatable, reliable and resource-independent processes to achieve optimal business value and optimize resource utilization.
+The objective of release management is to have a consistent set of repeatable, reliable and resource-independent processes to achieve optimal business value and optimize resource utilization.
 Given that most organizations are focused on running shorter, high-yield business projects, it is imperative that the application delivery value chain is optimized to ensure that there are no bottlenecks in delivering the business value.

 Release management can be broken down into the following tenets:

 - Team structure (including center of excellence, steering committee, executive sponsors)

 Sometimes, large companies have multiple different release management processes, even for the same org.
 For one division, they may be using one set of processes and for another division, they could be having a totally different set of processes.
 It is necessary to streamline and standardize the processes across the various sets of users since they are using the same foundation, platform, and resources to enable their business.
 This can lead to a huge failure in governance.
 Various sets of users need to have visibility into what others are doing.
 For example, multiple developers may need to know that they are modifying the same object.